 - Enable Exported Performance Monitors.
 Select this option to enable Performance Monitors for the exported devices.
-This mode activates the polling engine to immediately begin polling the new monitors upon their creation. - Create Device Dependencies.
-Select this option to create an up dependency for each child device in a parent-child relationship in the exported devices.
-The child device will not be actively polled when the parent device is down. - After all export settings are configured, click Export. - 7 Click Export.
+This mode activates the polling engine to immediately begin polling the new monitors upon their creation. - 7 Click Export.
 The Status field and progress bar displays the progress of the export.